» Residential Electrical Wiring: Guide to Home Wiring

 - Home electrical wiring includes 110 volt outlets and 220 volt outlets and receptacles which are common place in every home.
 See how wiring electrical outlets for the home are done.

-How to Wiring a Switch
+How to Wire a Light Switch

 Wiring a Light Switch – Diagram 1